marcammann/CSMapper/README.md

 __JSON Response__

-Notice the age property in the JSON is returned as an NSNumber, but we want to store it as an NSString.
+Notice the age property in the JSON is returned as an `NSNumber`, but we want to store it as an `NSString`.

 ```
 {